hjelloyd/locate-user-node/README.md

  Since the API design allows for the user to select the distance between points and the errors for Haversine are greater for larger distances,  the GeoLib will be chosen and use the simple calculation for distances less than 300 miles and the more accurate calculation for distances over 300 miles

 ## Assumptions
+### Node Version
+- This project has been built and tested using node 16.13.1
+- This can be installed using `nvm use` and follow the directions for installation
+### City Coordinates
 - The following coordinates are being used for the city centre used in the distance calculation
 - These have been retrieved from https://www.latlong.net/